The Cheapest Cars to Insure in the U.S.

 Improve your credit score

 If you don’t have stellar credit, or if you don’t have credit at all, then work on that.
 Your credit score plays a role in how much you pay for car insurance and it isn’t hard to improve.
-For tips on how to improve your credit score we recommend reading the advice offered on sites like Wisebread.com.
+For tips on how to improve your credit score, we recommend reading the advice offered on sites like Wisebread.com.

 Complete a driver safety course

 Completing a driver safety course or “defensive driving course can drop your auto insurance payments by 5% to 20%.
-That’s a pretty significant discount and many states require your auto insurance company to offer you a discount upon completing one of these courses.
+That’s a pretty significant discount and many states require your auto insurance company to offer you a discount for completing one of these courses.
 They are usually inexpensive and don’t take too much time.
 Learn more about driver safety courses by reading our article in our Resources section.

 Where you live and how far you drive to work also have an impact on your auto insurance.
 Living in a high-crime area, on a busy street with no off-street parking, commuting more than 30 minutes to work, and regularly driving in or around high traffic areas can all make your rates jump.
 If you plan on moving to a new area, consider these factors to make sure your car insurance rates don’t go up.